 Even if we flash forward to modern times and scan the surveys in women's magazines like Cosmopolitan to find which physical attribute draws female attention first, wide shoulders are always at the top of the list.
 You can have bulging arms, thick pecs, and even a six-pack row of abdominals, but if they're all framed in by narrow, stooped shoulders, good luck with the ladies.
 You're gonna need it.

 Assuming you fully appreciate the importance of rugged delts for a manly body, it's time to start planning how to go about constructing your own pair.
 Though the deltoids are a complex muscle group with many different functions, luckily they are not so complicated to train.
 Further, they are a fairly responsive area for most trainers, especially when worked though their complete ranges of motion with proper form.
-With just three basic exercises that have stood the test of time for millions of weight trainers and athletes, you can be well on your way to shocking your shoulders into expansive growth.
+With just three basic shoulder exercises that have stood the test of time for millions of weight trainers and athletes, you can be well on your way to shocking your shoulders into expansive growth.